5 Effective Calming Techniques to Use During a Patient Crisis

 Breathing is second nature, but during a crisis, the body’s stress response may cause your breathing to increase.
 You must know how to stay calm by changing your breathing pattern.

 When you force yourself to breathe in a relaxed way, you can trick your body into thinking and feeling more relaxed.

 Quietly inhale and pay attention to your belly expanding.
 Go as slow as possible, counting in – 1, 2, 3.
 Pay attention to when you are ready to exhale, then breathe out, counting again – 1, 2, 3.
 Even doing this for as little as 1 minute will make you feel calmer.

 3. Take A Break

-If you are feeling too overwhelmed in the middle of a patient crisis, ask if you can simply walk away.
-You may want to stay and push through your feelings, but a break is a stress relieving calming technique.
+If you feel too overwhelmed in the middle of a patient crisis, ask if you can walk away.
+You may want to stay and push through your feelings, but a break is a stress-relieving calming technique.